pakt-digital/FocusPointBundle/README.md

 ### The filter

-You can apply the filter to an image by adding `paktdigital.filter.focuspoint` to the image's filters in the `liip_image.yml` configuration.
+You can apply the filter to an image by adding `paktdigital.filter.focuspoint` to the image's filters in the `liip_image.yml` configuration
 ```yaml
 exampleImage:
     quality: 100